Sir Benjamin Hallowell Carew

 Some time later in 1794 Hallowell was placed in temporary command of the frigate Lowestoft 32, and he commanded her in the Battle of Genoa on 13-14 March 1795 against the French.
 During this engagement he dared to engage the Duquesne 74, although he was obliged to send all the men below bar himself, the helmsman and a lieutenant, when the frigate drifted under her larger opponent s guns.
 Such was the damage to the Lowestoft from the resulting broadside that she had to be towed into Leghorn for repairs.

 In May 1795 he rejoined the Courageux 74 after applying to Admiral Lord Hood for the command, and he fought in the Battle of the Hyères Islands on 13 July.
 Whilst he was attending a court martial in Gibraltar Bay on 9 December 1796 the Courageux was driven from her moorings by a violent gale and he was refused permission by Vice-Admiral Charles Thompson, the president of the court, to go to her aid because of the risks in so doing.
-Nine days later, on 18 December, the Courageux was destroyed on the shores of Africa with the death of four hundred and sixty men of her crew of almost six hundred.
+The next day, 10 December, the Courageux was destroyed on the shores of Africa with the death of four hundred and thirty-nine men of her crew of almost six hundred

 Once more Hallowell found himself resigned to seeking service as a volunteer, this time aboard Admiral Sir John Jervis’ flagship Victory 100, Captain Hon.
 George Grey, in which he was present at the Battle of St. Vincent on 14 February 1797.
 Prior to the engagement he famously braved that stern officer’s rancour by characteristically slapping him on the back after Jervis had displayed his customary stoicism at the identification of a far larger enemy fleet.
 He was given the honorary task of carrying the duplicate despatches to England, and on 15 March was appointed to the eighteen-pounder frigate Lively 38 in succession to Captain Lord Garlies, in which he rejoined the Mediterranean fleet.
 Whilst cruising off Santa Cruz in company with the Minerve 38, Captain George Cockburn, their boats cut out the Mutine 14 on 29 May.